danirus/django-comments-xtd/docs/tutorial.rst

 JavaScript plugin
 =================

 Up until now we have used django-comments-xtd as a backend application.
-As of version 1.8 it includes a JavaScript plugin that helps moving part of the logic to the browser improving the overall usability.
+As of version 2.0 it includes a JavaScript plugin that helps moving part of the logic to the browser improving the overall usability.
 By making use of the JavaScript plugin users don't have to leave the blog post page to preview, submit or reply comments, or to like/dislike them.
-But it comes at the cost of assuming a number of opinions as:
+But it comes at the cost of assuming our project will use:

- * The use of jQuery, ReactJS and Remarkable.
+ * ReactJS
+ * jQuery (to handle Ajax calls).
- * The use of Twitter-Bootstrap for the UI.
+ * Twitter-Bootstrap (for the UI).
+ * Remarkable (for Markdown support).

 To know more about the client side of the application and the build process read the specific page on the :doc:`javascript`.